niqaqil/niqaqil/README.md

 - 👋 Hi, I’m @niqaqil
 - 👀 I’m interested in web and apps development
-- 🌱 I’m currently learning basic thing to in data science
+- 🌱 I’m currently learning basic thing in data science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 niqaqil/niqaqil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.